TillF/WASA-SED/docs/index.md

 Watercontent<br>
 Area		\[ignored, for external analysis only]

 These files are optional.
 If not present, default values are used (currently, 100 % relative saturation for the soils, 0 for all others).
 These files are expected in the WASA-SED output directory.
 WASA overwrites them at the end of each simulation year.
-See also section **Output files**.
+See also section [Output data](#output-data).
 Any existing files at the start of the simulation will be renamed to ```*.*_start```.
 The structure of ```river_storage.stat``` depends on the routing option chosen (UHG or Muskingum, see examples above).

 **16)** ```frac_direct_gw.dat```<br>